bella-cockrell/100-days-of-code/log.md

 ### Day 2: Tuesday June 16 2020

 **Today's Progress**: Continued to work on FCC's Javascript certification and watched a video on Jest and Enzyme testing in React.
+I also did some pair programming with a friend to fix a React component that was not updating when new data from an API was received.
+Turned out to be a bigger problem to fix than first thought.

 **Thoughts:** I got quite stuck on manipulating JSON data with dot/bracket notation and conditions.
 Hopefully I'll get it right after a night's sleep.
 I think I would like to create a simple app that counts cards.